-Every child is naturally born with the desire to learn, however for the gifted this desire may be accompanied with genuine joy in learning about the relationship between themselves and their surroundings.
-A gifted child would therefore:
+Every child is naturally born with the desire to learn.
+However, for the gifted, this desire may be accompanied by genuine joy in learning about the relationship between themselves and their surroundings.
+A gifted child would, therefore:

-– Pick-up on new ideas and skills with eased;
+– Pick-up on new ideas and skills with ease;

 – Become highly focused when learning about particular areas of interest (which could be anything from bugs to space);